Bacillus cereus

 Bacillus cereus is a Gram-positive rod-shaped bacterium commonly found in soil, food, and marine sponges.
 The specific name, cereus, meaning "waxy" in Latin, refers to the appearance of colonies grown on blood agar.
 Some strains are harmful to humans and cause foodborne illness due to their spore-forming nature, while other strains can be beneficial as probiotics for animals, and even exhibit mutualism with certain plants.
-B. cereus bacteria may be anaerobes or facultative anaerobes, and like other members of the genus Bacillus, can produce protective endospores.
+B. cereus bacteria may be aerobes or facultative anaerobes, and like other members of the genus Bacillus, can produce protective endospores.
 They have a wide range of virulence factors, including phospholipase C, cereulide, sphingomyelinase, metalloproteases, and cytotoxin K, many of which are regulated via quorum sensing.
 B. cereus strains exhibit flagellar motility.

 The Bacillus cereus group comprises seven closely related species: B. cereus sensu stricto (referred to herein as B. cereus), B. anthracis, B. thuringiensis, B. mycoides, B. pseudomycoides, and B. cytotoxicus; or as six species in a Bacillus cereus sensu lato: B. weihenstephanensis, B. mycoides, B. pseudomycoides, B. cereus, B. thuringiensis, and B. anthracis.
 A phylogenomic analysis combined with average nucleotide identity (ANI) analysis revealed that the B. anthracis species also includes strains annotated as B. cereus and B. thuringiensis.

 History

-Colonies of B. cereus were originally isolated from a gelatine plate left exposed to the air in a cow shed in 1887.
+Colonies of B. cereus were originally isolated by Percy F. Frankland from a gelatine plate left exposed to the air in a cow shed in 1887.
 In the 2010s, examination of warning letters issued by the US Food and Drug Administration issued to pharmaceutical manufacturing facilities addressing facility microbial contamination revealed that the most common contaminant was B. cereus.

 Several new enzymes have been discovered in B. cereus, such as AlkC and AlkD, both of which are involved in DNA repair.